This blog post has been updated on December 16, 2025 for accuracy.

 4. Packaged services

 Wanna increase the perceived value of your services?
-Offer packaged services (aka related projects grouped together).
+You could offer packaged services (aka related projects grouped together).

 Sooo, you might offer your client a sales page, along with a series of emails and ad copy to promote that page.
-You could package everything together and give it your own unique, branded name, like “The Sales Powerhouse” (just made that up).
+Then package everything together and give it your own unique, branded name, like “The Sales Powerhouse” (just made that up).

 Check out what this fitness copywriter did: